nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Undo/redo feature
+### \[Proposed\] Undo feature

 #### Proposed Implementation

 The proposed undo mechanism is facilitated by `PocketEstate`.
 It implements the undo feature with an undo history, stored internally as an `previousAppointmentLists` and `previousPropertyLists`.
 It implements

 * `AppointmentBook#undo()` — Restores the previous appointment book state from its history.
 * `PropertyBook#undo()` — Restores the previous property book state from its history.

 These operations are exposed in the `Model` interface as `Model#undoAppointmentBook()` and `Model#undoPropertyBook()` respectively.

 Given below is an example usage scenario and how the undo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `PocketEstate` will be initialized with the initial appointment book state and property book state, and the currentAppointmentBookStatePointer currentPropertyBookStatePointer pointing to the two initial book states respectively.

 ![UndoState0](images/UndoState0.png)

 Step 2.
 The user executes `delete appointment 1` command to delete the 1st appointment in the appointment book.
-The `delete appointment` executes `previousAppointmentLists.push(new ArrayList<>(appointments.asUnmodifiableObservableList()))`,
-causing the previous state of the appointment book before the `delete appointment 1` command executes to be saved in the `previousAppointmentLists`, and the currentAppointmentBookStatePointer still points to the current appointment book state.
+The `delete appointment` executes `previousAppointmentLists.push(new ArrayList<>(appointments.asUnmodifiableObservableList()))`, causing the previous state of the appointment book before the `delete appointment 1` command executes to be saved in the `previousAppointmentLists`, and the currentAppointmentBookStatePointer still points to the current appointment book state.

 ![UndoState1](images/UndoState1.png)

 Step 3.
 The user executes `add appointment …​` to add a new appointment.
 The `add appointment` command also executes `previousAppointmentLists.push(new ArrayList<>(appointments.asUnmodifiableObservableList()))`, causing a copy of the current appointment book state to be saved into the `previousAppointmentLists`.

 ![UndoState2](images/UndoState2.png)